Lempo: Descriptions

 Christfried Ganander called Lempo a flying evil spirit who forged evil flying arrows; Lemmes a forest god or faun who planted the alder and is its protector; Lemmas a nymph who stirred iron after it was lifted from bogs; and Lemmetär or Lemmätär a smith maid who pulled the bellows when iron was made and shook trees with her breath.

 Matthias Castrén connected the name Lempo to the word lempi 'erotic love'.
 It was personalized as a capitalized Lempi in love spells.
-This lempi in spells could be a wild and raging feeling, like lust awoken by an evil witch, so Castrén thought a love god could've thus developed into an evil god.
+This lempi in spells could be a wild and raging feeling, like lust awoken by an evil witch, so Castrén thought a love god could have thus developed into an evil god.
 Elias Lönnrot connected the name to the Swedish word slem 'lousy'.
 Lemmetär is also mentioned in runic songs describing the origin of stones.

 A South Savonian description of a love spell explains that when a wife had broken the laws of chastity, Lempi in her had transformed into Lempo and was then driven out of her with a spell.
 A North Savonian love spell includes expressions of gratitude to Lemmetär at the end of it.

-Lönnrot wondered if love ("lempi") was in the process of forming into the god Lempi when Christianity arrived to Finland.
+Lönnrot wondered if love ("lempi") was in the process of forming into the god Lempi when Christianity arrived in Finland.